aurelienprovenchere/neat-starter-mywebsite/src/posts/📱-a-great-app-by-google.md

 tags:
   - Tags
 ---
-Todya, I want to present you [Primer ](https://www.yourprimer.com/)app by Google.
+Today, I want to present you [Primer ](https://www.yourprimer.com/)app by Google.

 It's an app to learn marketing, sales etc